Go to file

 Architecture/Security considerations

-gmid has a privsep design, where the operations done by the daemon are splitted into multiple processes:
+gmid has a privsep design, where the operations done by the daemon are split into multiple processes:

 • main: the main process is the only one that keeps the original privileges.
 It opens the TLS certificates on the behalf of the server and crypto processes, reloads the configuration upon SIGHUP and re-opens the log files upon SIGUSR1.